mertdurukan/mertdurukan/README.md

 ✅ Founding member of Personal Development and Entrepreneurship Community.

-⬜ Graduating from a graduate program in artificial intelligence.
+⬜ Graduating from a master's program equipped with artificial intelligence.

 ⬜ 1 and 3 year mid-long term goals.